LA-CoNGA/Preparation/syllabus/OurSyllabus/data_programming/StatisticsSyllabus.md

 Instructor:

-Number of hours:
+Number of hours:to be defined

-Number of ECTS:
+Number of ECTS: to be defined

 ## Course description